 The lack of genome isomerization.
-Similar to baculoviruses, herpes simplex virus I (HSV-1) other herpes viruses are highly recombinogenic (reviewed in [97, 120]).
-During HSV-1 replication, intra-genomic inversions between two repeated elements within the genome results in a population of four different genome isomers.
-Since most baculovirus be punctuated with genomes appear to homologous repeated sequences that are distributed throughout their genomes (e.g.

-AcMNPV has 8 hrs, see above and Fig. 4.2) it is surprising that their genomes are replicated with such fidelity.
-It is clear that inversions do occur as there are examples of inversions bracketed by hrs between different viruses.
-For example.
-AcMNPV orfs 1-10 are bordered by hr1 and hr1a and are inverted relative to the homologous sequences in the Orgyia pseudotsugata MNPV genome [121].
-However, there is no evidence that major populations of isomers are packaged into virions during normal virus replication similar to what occurs in herpes viruses.
-Restriction enzyme digestion of baculovirus genomic DNA results in a single characteristic pattern for each enzyme and that pattern conforms to the sequence of the genome.
-Since one might expect that hr inversions and other forms of recombination between these elements would be common during baculovirus replication, mechanism must exist to either minimize these events or to eliminate such recombinants from the genome population.
-As described above, this could involve the partitioning of DNA replication such that DNA destined to become virion genomes is packaged as it is synthesized. whereas other DNA destined for use as templates for transcription is synthesized in a less coordinated manner and is subject to high levels of recombination.
+Similar to baculoviruses, herpes simplex virus I (HSV-1) and other herpes viruses are highly recombinogenic (reviewed in (119, 143)).
+During HSV-1 replication, intra-genomic inversions between two repeated elements within the genome result in a population of four different genome isomers.
+Since most baculovirus genomes appear to be punctuated with homologous repeated sequences that are distributed throughout their genomes (e.g., AcMNPV has 8 hrs, see above and see Chapter 4, Figure 2) it is surprising that their genomes are replicated with such fidelity.
+It is clear that inversions do occur as there are examples of inversions bracketed by hrs between different For example, AcMNPV orfs 1-10 are bordered by hr1 and hr1a and are inverted relative to homologous sequences in the pseudotsugata MNPV genome (144).
+However, there is no evidence that major populations of isomers are packaged into virions during normal virus replication